 Both cards have very competitive sign-up bonuses, but at the end of the day, I would rather earn Ultimate Rewards points than Citi ThankYou points.

 Eventually, you may want to have both of these travel rewards cards since they complement each other well.
 And that’s possible since they are issued from different banks.
-Basically, you can’t go wrong with either card, but hopefully, this review helps you make your decision.
+You can’t go wrong with either card, but hopefully, this review helps you decide.

 Related Card Comparison Posts:

 - Capital One Venture vs. Chase Sapphire Preferred

 - Citi Premier vs Capital One Venture Rewards

 - Our best offer ever!
 Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $1,250 when you redeem through Chase Ultimate Rewards®.